neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 If you encounter out-of-memory errors, keep in mind that there two main sources of memory usage:
 - CPU memory (RAM), specified via the `--mem` argument in the SLURM batch script.
 This is the memory used by the Python process running the training job and is shared among all the CPU cores.
 - GPU memory, this is the memory used by the GPU card(s) and depends on the GPU card type you requested via the `--gres gpu:1` argument in the SLURM batch script.
 To increase it, you can request a specific GPU card type with more GPU memory (e.g. `--gres gpu:a4500:1`).
 The SWC wiki provides a [list of all GPU card types and their specifications](https://wiki.ucl.ac.uk/display/SSC/CPU+and+GPU+Platform+architecture).
 - If requesting more memory doesn't help, you can try reducing the size of your SLEAP models.
-You may tweak the model backbone architecture, or play with *Input scalng*, *Max stride* and *Batch size*.
+You may tweak the model backbone architecture, or play with *Input scaling*, *Max stride* and *Batch size*.
 See SLEAP's [documentation](https://sleap.ai/) and [discussion forum](https://github.com/talmolab/sleap/discussions) for more details.
 ```

 ### Evaluate the trained models